mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ## TCPLS TLS Extensions

 This document specifies two TLS extensions used by TCPLS.
-The first, tcpls_hello, is used to announce the support of TCPLS.
+The first, tcpls, is used to announce the support of TCPLS.
 The second, tcpls_join, is used to join a TCP connection to a TCPLS session.

 ### TCPLS Hello

-The "tcpls_hello" extension is used by the client and the server to announce their support of TCPLS.
+The "tcpls" extension is used by the client and the server to announce their support of TCPLS.
 The extension contains no value.
 When it is present in both the ClientHello and the EncryptedExtensions, the endpoints MUST use TCPLS after completing the TLS handshake.